brownm09/cta-tech-assessment-20250623/README.md

 3. Design a solution:

 - I need to fetch data; given the problem statement, I can't necessarily (pre)fetch it on page load.
 Do I need to cache it?
 Probably not.
 - Where do I split my code?
 The bundle for this UX isn't going to be very big, but if the app were to be extended, I'd need to consider it.
-For now, I'll split the code between `component` and `logic` for simplicity.

 4. Consider extra requirements: